ycpcs/cs201-fall2019/syllabus.md

 In order to receive credit for completing a lab, you need to get a sign-off from your instructor *in person*.
 There are two options for this:

 1. For 100% of full credit: Get a sign-off by the end of the *next* class (i.e., the class that follows the one in which we work on the lab in class.)
-2. For 50% of full credit: Get a sign-off **no later than the class before** the next exam.
+2. For 80% of full credit: Get a sign-off **by the last class before the next exam**.

 We *strongly* recommend that you work on the labs before you come to class, so that when you come to class, you have made a good start on it and are ready to ask questions about it.